Maintaining F-1 Status

 If you complete your update, but still receive an email saying that you have not yet done it, make sure that you have completed the correct form.
 The registrar also has a required update form that is completely separate from the SEVIS update.
 International students are required to do both.

 If you receive an email saying that you still need to complete your update, even though you have already done that, you might need to do it one more time.
 If you have to update more than one time, please email the CIS to make sure that they received it.

 Maintaining F-1 Legal Status

-The F-1 and J-1 Visa regulations require that all students be enrolled full-time during any semesters they are in the United States.
+The F-1 and J-1 visa regulations require that all students be enrolled full-time for any semester they are in the United States.
 Full-time means enrollment in at least 12 credit hours for undergraduate students and at least 9 credit hours for graduate students.

 - Truman’s academic year is composed of two semesters.
 Students must be enrolled full-time during the Fall and Spring semesters (one-semester exchange students are the only exception).
 For students who have completed at least two semesters in the U.S., enrollment in summer classes is optional.

 - Undergraduate students are encouraged to limit their first semester to 12-14 credit hours, in order to make allowances for academic, social, and cultural adjustments.